grachet/bank/README.md

 [Try online](https://bankorama-bank.web.app/)

-A Simple Bank application in React.js.
+A Bank application in ReactJS with firebase real-time database (NoSQL).

-Connect or create an account, then you need to upload your ID card as a PDF file.
-A bank manager (Admin) will validate your account based on the document and allow you to add beneficiaries and transfer (fake) money.
+Connect or create an account, then upload your ID card as a PDF file.
+A bank manager (Admin) will validate your account based on this document and allow you to add beneficiaries and transfer (fake) money.
 Check your balance with a history and graph visualization.
 You can manage accounts as an admin.
-If you want to delete your account, you need to upload a signature and be validated by a bank manager.
+If you want to delete your account, you need to upload a signed letter in PDF and be validated by a bank manager.

 Database/hosting done with firebase.

 Launch project